 - Any post-graduate student or post-doctoral researcher from any department at the University of Cambridge (including the Babraham Institute, the Sanger Centre and the British Antarctic Survey).
 Undergraduates can also apply for the Development i-Teams course.

 - Any member of CUTEC, Cambridge University Entrepreneursor The Centre for Global Equality

 - i-Teams runs courses in Cambridge in each of the three academic terms, Michaelmas (October-December), Lent (January-March) and Easter (April-June), usually at the Institute for Manufacturing

 - Typically Innovation i-Teams will run in all three terms, Development i-Teams will run in Michaelmas and Easter terms, and Medical i-Teams will run in Lent term

 How long does it last?

-- Innovation i-Teams projects run for a whole term (9 1/2 weeks).
+- Innovation i-Teams projects run on Monday evenings for a whole term (9 1/2 weeks).
 There will sometimes be a first meeting at the end of the previous term, and the final presentations are in the week after the end of Full Term

 - Medical i-Teams projects run on Tuesday evenings for 8 weeks (9 sessions), all of which are within Full Term